 - Educate your child about the dangers of texting, and app use, while driving.
 There’s no wiggle room on this one.
 It’s illegal in most states, and dangerous.

 We can’t turn back the clock, and I don’t think we want to.
 Smartphones and tablets are amazing.
 It’s pretty clear, though, that we have to get better at using these devices in the best possible ways.
 We’ll figure out how, but we have to be active in this endeavor.
 Otherwise, we stop owning the technology and it starts to own us.

 Marilyn Wilcher, senior director of the Benson-Henry Institute (BHI), has been associated with the Institute since its founding in 1988 as the Mind Body Medical Institute.

-Steve Schlozman, MD, is associate director of The Clay Center for Young Healthy Minds and an assistant professor of Psychiatry at Harvard Medical School.
+Steve Schlozman, MD, is a contributor to The Clay Center for Young Healthy Minds and an assistant professor of Psychiatry at Harvard Medical School.